Sometimes managing COPD symptoms just takes a new perspective.

 Poor indoor air quality is one of the greatest contributors to lung disease symptoms.
 Whether it’s cigarette smoke from loved ones or smoke from a fireplace or stove, these air particulates can do a number on respiratory symptoms, degrading quality of life and increasing shortness of breath.
 To address this issue, it’s important to confront poor air quality directly.
 To start, remove any elements of cigarette smoking from your house.
 This means quit smoking yourself as well as require others not to smoke around you.
 Secondly, purifying the air in your home is vital.
 Try bamboo charcoal, a Himalayan salt lamp or simple household plants to remove impurities from the air and create a safer respiratory space for yourself moving forward.

 1. Consider Natural and Alternative Treatments

 A variety of natural and alternative treatment options may alleviate COPD symptoms without the adverse side-effects associated with traditional medication.
 Vitamin D has been linked to better performance in lung function tests and increased bone growth and strength.
 In eastern medicinal practice, ginseng root has shown a significant effect on respiratory health: improving the immune system, providing energy, reducing stress, promoting relaxation and even providing immune suppressive and anti-inflammatory effects.
-Aside from herbal supplements, advanced medicine using the body’s own immune system has gained prominence as stem cell therapy continues to develop as a leading alternative for the treatment of COPD.
+Aside from herbal supplements, advanced medicine using the body’s own immune system has gained prominence as cellular therapy continues to develop as a leading alternative for the treatment of COPD.

 COPD symptoms are a difficult set of conditions to live with—especially if you’re trying to retain your normal life.
 Though COPD can seem impossible to overcome, changing one’s diet and consistently exercising are among the best lifestyle changes one can make, aside from quitting smoking.
 When lifestyle changes fail to improve your quality of life in the way that you may expect, it may be time to consider cellular therapy.
-Rather than addressing only the symptoms of lung disease, stem cell therapy may directly affect disease progression and may improve quality of life and pulmonary function.
+Rather than addressing only the symptoms of lung disease, cellular therapy may directly affect disease progression and may improve quality of life and pulmonary function.